AkThao/startup-namer/README.md

 Easiest way to run is probably to open project in VS Code and install Flutter extension.
 Choose device emulator or plug in real device and press F5.

+(NOTE: You will need to have Flutter installed to run the app, https://flutter.dev/docs/get-started/install)

 ## Getting Started

 This project is a starting point for a Flutter application.